Maneesh2019/alpine-base/README.md

 Alpine base image with sane default configs.
 This tries to balance the easier usage but to stay as minimal as possible.
 This image weights: `8.098 MB`.

-## Alternative versions
-I try to keep the baseimages really small, but when I find something useful I will add alternative images here.

-### Base image with slap commandline editor
-`onnimonni/alpine-base:slap` contains edge version of alpine with [slap](https://github.com/slap-editor/slap) command line editor.
-This is for the devs who don't feel that nano/vim are productive.

-**Image weight:** `60.88 MB`

 ## Information
 Available in docker hub: [onnimonni/alpine-base](https://hub.docker.com/r/onnimonni/alpine-base/).